The Benefits of Mediating Intellectual Property Disputes

 Second, through private mediation, you may obtain a mediator with a background in the pertinent technical or IP areas, including very recent developments in law and/or technology.
 This is not necessarily true with a magistrate judge.
 What’s more, a private mediator is much more likely to pursue a flexible settlement structure involving meaningful non-monetary awards, such as grant-backs, cross licensing and patent pooling.
 A magistrate judge is more likely to emphasize a simple monetary award.
 A private mediator will also be fully amenable to the parties’ suggestions as to the timing and process of the mediation, which is not likely to be true of a magistrate judge who has numerous other responsibilities.

-To access our complete panel of IP neutrals, please click here.
+Access our complete panel of IP neutrals.

 ADR Systems, It’s Settled.